 HOW DO I MAINTAIN MY SOLAR TOU PERIOD GRANDFATHERING?

 The (CPUC) also issued requirements1 that allow Non-Residential customers with approved solar systemsꟷwho have met certain interconnection-related milestonesꟷto remain on Time-of-Use (TOU) rates with “legacy” TOU periods for up to ten years.
 The 10-year grandfathering period starts from the first solar approval date (the date on which the customer received permission to operate from PG&E) but will not extend beyond 2027, which is the end of the transition mitigation period.2

 As described in PG&E’s advice letter 5188-E (PDF, 3.5 MB), to be eligible for “Solar TOU Period Grandfathering,” the customer must meet all of the following requirements:

-- Submit an interconnection application with solar technologies by the applicable deadline:
+- Submit an interconnection application for solar by the applicable deadline:

 - Public Agencies3 - by December 31, 2017

 - All Other Non-Residential Customers - by January 31, 2017

-- Customers that submitted an interconnection application by the applicable deadline but did not yet received PTO by the time of mandatory TOU Defaults will be transitioned to an applicable TOU rate with revised TOU periods along with all other non-Residential customers.
-However, once PTO is issued, customers will be returned back to an applicable TOU rate with legacy TOU periods.
+- Customers who submitted an interconnection application by the applicable deadline but had not yet received PTO by the time of mandatory TOU defaults will be transitioned to an applicable rate with revised TOU periods along with all other Non-Residential customers.
+However, once PTO is issued, customers will be returned to an applicable TOU rate with legacy TOU periods.

-- The mandatory TOU Defaults are November 2020 for Commercial/Industrial customers and March 2021 for Agricultural customers.
+- The mandatory TOU defaults will occur in November 2020 for Commercial/Industrial customers and March 2021 for Agricultural customers.